Zubin-Teherani/dragon-slayer/README.md

 # Create welcome message and start writing the function that will run your app!

 We are going to start our app by welcoming the user.
 Simply create a variable called welcomeMessage to welcome our user.
-Afterwards, we are going to use console.log() function to print it to the screen.
+Afterwards, we are going to use the console.log() function to print it to the screen.

 ```javascript
 // TODO 4 : Create a variable called welcomeMessage to greet everyone to our game